SUVIDHA

 SOLUTION

 The Suvidha model was piloted by Unilever as a solution to the WASH problem in urban slum communities.
 In support of the Swachh Bharat mission, it believes that the solution to improving hygiene and sanitation will not come from increasing the number of toilets alone.
 There is a need to create a system for efficient and functional services combined with behavior change.
 The land for the Suvidha centre is provided by the MCGM and the project is executed through a public private partnership.
+The project is supported by Unilever, HSBC and JSW.
 The structure has a basement, two floors and a terrace.
 It can cater to 1500 slum dwellers and meet almost 80% of their of their basic water needs for laundry, showers, toilets and handwashing.
 It includes:

 Showers with soap and push valves to save water.
-Clean, flushing and disbality friendly toilets, accessible for all.
+Clean, flushing and disability friendly toilets, accessible for all.

 Clean drinking water stations and handwashing areas with soap.